Guide to finding the cheapest and best option for your international money transfers.

 The reviews above often also contain specially negotiated links to make them even cheaper.
 You’re welcome and thank you for choosing my affiliate links which can save you more money.

-Banks are notorious for having fees that you usually only find out about after painstakingly researching the fine print – if you are lucky.
+Banks are notorious for having poor exchange rates and fees that you usually only find out about after painstakingly researching the fine print – if you are lucky.

-That is where this new bred of money transfer companies shine and certainly the ones we recommend.
+That is where this new bred of services shine and certainly the ones we recommend.

 First, let’s be clear what we are talking about.